Phone: 919-894-4226, ext. 3439

 Mrs. Kathryn Hudson

 Hi!
 My name is Kathryn Hudson and I am a kindergarten teacher at Meadow.
-This is the beginning of my 9th year of teaching.
-I taught third grade for 3 years, fourth grade for 2 years, and this is the beginning of my fourth year teaching kindergarten.
+I have been a teacher for 10 years.
+I have taught third grade for 3 years, fourth grade for 2 years, and kindergarten for 5 years.
 I graduated from Campbell University with a Bachelor's Degree in Elementary Education, and I received my Master's Degree from Nova Southeastern University in Brain-Based Teaching and Learning with a concentration in reading and literacy.
 I am from Benson and have lived in the area my entire life.
-I am happily married to a Meadow alumni and we have 2 wonderful boys!
+I am happily married to a Meadow alumni and we have 2 wonderful boys and 1 sweet girl!
 I love our special school, and I cherish the opportunity to teach kindergarteners in their first official year as a Meadow Indian!
 Kindergarten is a fun grade, and it is truly amazing to see how much students learn and grow from the beginning of school to the end of the year.

 8:00 Students may enter school building